learn-co-curriculum/selecting-single-elements-readme/README.md

 from Wikipedia and simplified it a bit.
 Let's download this file to your local system.

-1. Download the zipfile of this challenge [here][zip].
+1. Download the zipfile of this challenge [here][zip]
 2. Unzip the file on your local system.
-Most operating systems will download and extract the zipfile to either your "Downloads" or "Desktop" directories.
+Most operating systems will download and extract the zipfile to either your "Downloads" or "Desktop" directories
 3. Using a file browser (like OSX's "Finder" or the Windows "File Explorer") find the file `lovelace.html`.
-Double-click it and it should open `lovelace.html` in Chrome.
+Double-click it and it should open `lovelace.html` in Chrome
 4. **Alternatively:** Open up Chrome, use &#x2318; + o on a Mac or Control + o on other systems to browse the local file system.
 Navigagte to `lovelace.html` file and open it.
-We'll be working with this file over the next several instructions.
+We'll be working with this file over the next several instructions

 First things first, let's try to read the title of the webpage.
 The title is usually just the first header in the web page.
 In HTML, headers are called `h1`